Thinking About Leaving?

 If you have to leave your home, it is important to take your children with you.
 It will help you protect them and improve your chances of getting the parenting orders you want later.

 If your partner will not let you take the children, get legal advice right away.
 A lawyer might be able to help you get an interim parenting order or a protection order to get the children to safety.
-If you cannot afford your own lawyer, you can talk to family duty counsel or a family justice counsellor for free.
+If you cannot afford your own lawyer, you can call legal aid or talk to family duty counsel or a family justice counsellor for free.

 Whether you decide to stay in the relationship or leave, consider creating a safety plan.
 Although you do not have control over your partner’s violence, you can plan and think about how to respond to him and how to best keep yourself and your children safe.
 Connect with a support worker to develop a personalized safety plan.
 The support worker will help you identify strategies to increase your safety while living with an abusive partner, prepare in advance for the possibility of further violence and/or develop a plan for preparing to leave.